 By default, the updater is set to check for new updates every time you start up Cinema 4D.
 After that it won't check again until you close and restart Cinema, but you can make it perform a check at any time by clicking the 'X-Particles Online Updater' entry in the X-Particles main menu.
 If it finds an update, it then offers you the chance to install it.
 Cinema will be restarted automatically during the process.

 If you don't want the updater to check for updates when Cinema starts, you can turn this option off in the X-Particles preferences.

-Note that in X-Particles 4 all documentation is online, so there are no updates to the manual to be downloaded to your machine.
+Note that all X-Particles documentation is online, so there are no updates to the manual to be downloaded to your machine.